bangsluke/bangsluke.github.io/docusaurus/docs/SDLC/05-integrate.md

 > [Back to SDLC Intro](../SDLC/introduction)

 The **Integrate** phase involves combining individual software modules into a unified group.
-In modern DevOps, this is often continuous (CI), but conceptually it represents the assembly of the system.
+In modern <Tooltip text="DevOps" definition="A set of practices that combines software development (Dev) and IT operations (Ops) to shorten delivery cycles and improve reliability." />, this is often continuous (<Tooltip text="CI" definition="Continuous Integration: frequently merging code changes into a shared repository with automated builds and tests." />), but conceptually it represents the assembly of the system.

 ## Integration Activities